Namadgi/biometry-web-sdk/README.md

 This component provides an intuitive interface for onboarding users with their cameras.
 It integrates directly with the `BiometrySDK backend`, managing camera capture, consent checks, and error handling.

 ### Integration
-Here's how to integrate the `Face Onboarding` component into your application:

 **Option 1: Using npm (Recommended for full SDK usage)**
 1. Install the SDK package via **npm**:
     ```bash